vladigleba/vladigleba.github.io/posts/gospel/god.md

 featured: true
 ---

+## Is God triune?

+> For there are three that bear record in heaven, *the Father, the Word, and the Holy Ghost*: and these three are *one*.
+{% ct '1 John 5:7' %}

+> Go ye therefore, and teach all nations, baptizing them in the name of *the Father, and of the Son, and of the Holy Ghost*.
+{% ct 'Matthew 28:19' %}

+> How much more shall the blood of *Christ*, who through the eternal *Spirit* offered himself without spot to *God*, purge your conscience from dead works to serve the living God?
+{% ct 'Hebrews 9:14' %}

+The Godhead consists of three distinct persons: God the Father, God the Son, and God the Holy Spirit.
+Though distinct, they are one in nature, character, purpose, and will.
+In this article, when I use the term *God*, I am referring specifically to the Father, because Scripture presents Him as holding the highest authority within the Godhead {% rf 'John 14:28' %}, though the term is equally appropriate for the Son and the Holy Spirit.

+The Father’s position of highest authority indicates a hierarchy within the Godhead.[^1] For example, the Father sent the Son {% rf 'John 17:3' %}, and both the Father and the Son send the Holy Spirit {% rf 'John 14:26; 15:26' %}, yet the Holy Spirit does not send the Son or the Father.
+This order reflects voluntary, loving submission, not inequality, for the Son and the Holy Spirit are not coerced, nor is their divinity diminished in any way.
+All three are fully and equally God.

+[^1]: A similar hierarchy exists among the angels, as well as within the church and the family.

 ## Does God have a beginning or end?

 > Before the mountains were brought forth, or ever thou hadst formed the earth and the world, even *from everlasting to everlasting*, thou art God.